Tuesday, January 26, 2010

 Indian Food & God

 Since moving to Colorado eight years ago, I’ve grudgingly accepted that Indian restaurant cuisine does not and will not have the zest and zip of the food found in Southern California.
 While the menu items have the same names, it’s tamer here.
 No matter what we add or do to take it up a notch and give it some real vitality, it never quite gets there.
-It’s fine, it’s good, but it remains less a delight than it should be.
+It’s good, but it remains less a delight than it should be.

 That’s how my deeper, heavenly appetite is, too.
 Even though I like what I get by doing the Spirit-led things that fill me up—like reading and praying and singing and obeying and sharing—there are times I just want to go there.
 I want to be satisfied like that.
 I think I know at least something of how it will be, so I sometimes long for it.
 Life is sometimes really dissatisfying because I know how it could be—like Colorado Indian food.